cta-observatory/protopipe/docs/mva/index.rst

 classification problems.
 It is based on machine learning methods available in scikit-learn_.
 Internally, the tables are dealt with the Pandas_ Python module.

-For each type of camera a regressor/classifier should be trained For both type of models an average of the image estimates is later computed to determine a global output for the event (energy or score/gammaness).
+For each type of camera a regressor/classifier should be trained.
+For both type of models an average of the image estimates is later computed to determine a global output for the event (energy or score/gammaness).